Startup Glossary – 40+ Startup Terms Every Startup Founder & Entrepreneur Should Know

 Information Silo

-A communication system which keeps the information vertical only.
+A communication system that keeps the information vertical only.
 An organisation having this communication structure restricts the information from passing beyond a chosen set of people, mostly managerial level.
 It is actually an unprincipled system that limits the potential and growth of the employees who aren’t aware of the important information about the business or organisation they are working in.

 Lay Off